Iframes & WordPress

 You can edit the shortcode attributes (the values inside the quotes above) directly, or you can delete the shortcode, and create a new one using the shortcode builder tool again.

 For the shortcode to work, you will need to have either the Williams Include or the Williams Shortcode Builder plugin activated.
 Shortcodes can be manually inserted in either visual mode or text mode.
+If the value of the attribute you wish to set matches the default value below, you may omit the attribute.

 The URL of the webpage to be embedded into WordPress.
 A fully qualified URL (starting with http) is required for the shortcode to function.